Arisings/AntiNick/README.md

 # AntiNick
-Handy utility for detecting and denicking nicked players.
+Handy utility for detecting and denicking nicked players on the Hypixel Network.

+To use this you must have the latest 1.8.9 Forge installed and have the latest ChatTriggers version (2.2.0).
+ChatTriggers: http://chattriggers.com/

+# Overview
 By default whenever a nicked player joins, their presence will be automatically announced.
 Additionally, if they are using their real Minecraft skin (/nick skin real) they will be automatically denicked.
+This functionality is currently hard coded and cannot be toggled, however, there are plans to add more configurability options in the future.

 _Demonstration of AntiNick alerts when joining a world full of nicked players_